darHH/tp/docs/DeveloperGuide.md

 **Aspect: Storage of global sports list**

 * **Alternative 1 (current choice):** Store the sports list in a separate JSON file.
-  * Pros: Separation of concerns, easier to manage and update independently from contacts.
+  * Pros: Separation of concerns, easier to manage and update independent of contacts.
   * Cons: Requires additional file I/O operations.

 * **Alternative 2:** Store the sports list as part of the UserPrefs.